JetLotusS/Wind-Turbine-Express/README.md

 ### Adding OpenCV

-You'll need to build OpenCV with the proper dependencies, including QUIRC.
-Here are simplified steps:
+You'll need to build OpenCV with the proper dependencies.

 ```bash
 sudo apt update